geoffhigginbottom/otel-tf-demo/README.md

 ### Instances

-This module deploys some example EC2 Instances, with Splunk IM Monitors matching their role, as well as Otel Collectors.
-Each instance is deployed with an otel collector running in agent mode to enable Infrastructure Monitoring and is configured to send all metrics via the cluster of Otel Collectors, fronted by an AWS Load Balancer.
+This module deploys some example ec2 Instances, with OTel Collectors and optionally Universal Forwarders if Splunk Enterprise or Splunk Cloud is also deployed.
+Each instance is deployed with an OTel collector running in agent mode to enable Infrastructure Monitoring and is configured to send all metrics via the cluster of OTel Collectors running in Gateway Mode, fronted by an AWS Load Balancer.

 The following EC2 Instances can be deployed:

 - Gateways
+- Apache
 - HAProxy
 - MySQL
 - Microsoft SQL Server
-- Microsoft Windows Server
+- Microsoft IIS Server
-- Apache
 - Splunk Enterprise
+- ITSI (added to Splunk Enterprise)

-Each Instance has Infrastructure Monitoring 'receivers' configured to match the services running on them.
-The configuration for each monitor is deployed via its own specific agent_config.yaml file.
+Each Instance has OTel 'receivers' configured to match the services running on them, or uses Auto Discovery.
+The configuration for each receiver is deployed via its own specific agent_config.yaml file.

 ### Proxied Instances

-This module deploys some sample instances which are deployed with no internet access, and are forced to use an inline-proxy for sending their metrics back to the splunk endpoints.
+This module deploys some sample instances which are deployed with no direct internet access, and are forced to use an inline-proxy for sending their metrics back to the splunk endpoints.
 This introduces a number of challenges which are addressed in this module.

 ### Phone Shop